 For those meant to dance in your flames.

 Circumstances of life have meant that I’ve recently found myself having to spend time with a group that I just don’t really fit with.

-Stuck in an awkward middle where I am not yet where the older ones are, but past where the younger ones are, I feel out of place.
+I feel out of place.
 Our passions, our beliefs, our senses of humour, our goals – none of them seem to align.